mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 payload and a Diffie-Hellman value in the KEi payload.
 A new initiator SPI is supplied in the SPI field of the SA_UNCHANGED notification payload.
+These messages also follow the original PFS with the signature and encryption algorithms used as last message.

 The responder replies (using the same Message ID to respond) with a SA_UNCHANGED notification payload, a Nonce payload and a Diffie-Hellman